 California pornography laws criminalize the possession, production, copying, transportation, sale and advertisement of child pornography, and if you are found guilty of a child pornography-related crime in California, you could face a misdemeanor or felony conviction carrying harsh, long-lasting penalties.
 Child pornography is one of the most commonly charged sex crimes in California.
 In fact, the California Penal Code has several different criminal statutes that make child pornography illegal and prosecutors have begun to aggressively prosecute violations of these laws.
 As such, California child pornography cases can be complex and challenging, especially for defendants who aren’t familiar with the criminal court process.
 If you have been arrested or charged with a crime related to the creation, publication or distribution of child pornography, you should know about some common defenses against child pornography-related charges in California.
-Contact our trusted California criminal defense attorneys at Sevens Legal, APC today to find out how we can help you in your child pornography case.
+Contact our trusted California criminal defense attorneys at Sevens Legal Criminal Lawyers today to find out how we can help you in your child pornography case.

 When it comes to child pornography charges, working with an experienced Sand Diego child pornography defense lawyer who understands the law and who can expertly defend you against these serious allegations may mean the difference between serving time in jail or prison and preserving your freedom.
 In order to get a conviction in your child pornography case, the prosecution must prove that you knowingly broke the law, which is not as easy as you might think.
 For instance, if the charge is possession of child pornography, it is possible that you simply clicked on the wrong link or inadvertently downloaded a file with malware that put child pornography on your computer.
 In either case, you are not guilty of violating California’s child pornography laws because you did not intentionally seek out or download the obscene material knowing that it was child pornography.
 Even if you knowingly had possession of pornographic material on your computer, it is possible that you thought that the individuals depicted in the pornographic material were adults, not minors.
 The point is, there are many different avenues your attorney can pursue in defending you against the criminal charges.